cobaltpngsituation/cobaltpngsituation/README.md

 ###

-▸ Don't associate me with my friends, pls.
-I don't agree with/know everything they do or say
+▸ Don't associate me with my friends.
+I don't agree with or know everything they do or say.

-▸ I believe in my mind, my OCs are alive and feel their own things, have their own interests, etc. Certain OCs don't like getting touched w/o permission, so pls respect their boundaries
+▸ I believe in my mind, my OCs are alive, feel their own things, have their own interests, etc. Certain ocs don't like getting touched w/o permission, so pls respect their boundaries.

-▸ I block/hide freely depending on whether you meet my dni criteria or not, or have harassed either my friends or me
+▸ I freely hide people if you meet my dni or not, or if you've harassed my friends or me.

-▸ I can be blunt if someone or something's bothering me
+▸ I can be blunt if someone/something's bothering me.

 ▸ If I'm bothering you, pls tell me.
 I'd rather sort things civilly
 <hr> <p></p>